 1. Microsoft Azure Storage Extension Settings

-The extension creates a folder in your Microsoft Azure account named “[your-wordpress-site-name]-wordpress” by default.
-You can also set up your preferred destination folder in your Microsoft Azure account to store the backups.
+By default, the extension creates a folder in your Microsoft Azure account named “[your-wordpress-site-name]-wordpress.”
+You can also specify a preferred destination folder for backups in your Microsoft Azure account.

 2. Export Using Microsoft Azure Storage Extension

-The export process using Microsoft Azure Storage extension is initiated from the Export option in the All-in-One WP Migration plugin menu:
+You can start the export process with the Microsoft Azure Storage extension by selecting Export from the All-in-One WP Migration plugin menu:

-Once you have selected the Export from the above options, you can choose to create an archive using Microsoft Azure Storage from the dropdown menu:
+After selecting Export from the preceding options, you can choose to create an archive using Microsoft Azure Storage from the dropdown menu:

-Choosing one of the options starts the export process, you will see this window:
+Choosing one of the options initiates the export process and you will see the following window:

-And after your export is created successfully and uploaded to you cloud you should see this message:
+After you have created your export and it has been uploaded to your cloud successfully, you should see this message:

 3. Import Using Microsoft Azure Storage Extension

-When choosing Microsoft Azure Storage, the extension will open a window showing your connected cloud files and folders.
-From there you can choose the backup you want to import and press the Import button.
-This will start the import process:
+When you select Microsoft Azure Storage, the extension will display a window with a list of your connected cloud files and folders.
+Then, select the backup that you want to import and press the Import button.
+This will initiate the import procedure: